 Bachelor of Applied Management: Degree Overview

-An applied management bachelor's degree program is typically designed for individuals who already have educational or work experience in a technical, professional or management field.
-Applicants to these programs may be required to already have completed a certificate, diploma or associate degree program in one of a variety of areas, including the business or health fields.
+- Prerequisites: Previous work experience in a technical, professional or management field; Certificate, diploma or associate degree program in one of a variety of areas, including business or health fields

 - Global business

 - Business law

 In general, managers are responsible for the organization and productivity of teams of professionals working towards a common goal.
 Graduates may find careers in business areas that include information systems management, marketing and purchasing.
 They might find positions as marketing or property managers, cost estimators or employee trainers.

 Employment Outlook and Salary